stilt0n/blog-posts/posts/totally-speculative-job-advice.md

 - Rewrite it immediately
 - Burn all existing physical copies
-- Send apology letters to anyone you made read this
+- Send apology letters to anyone you made read your resume
 - Apologize to whatever gods you believe in.
 - Throw in a few you don't believe in to be safe.